mfisher29/mbta-routes/README.md

 From here it was possible to calculate the desired outputs and display them on the command line.

+## Problem 3

+### Instructions

+To run the code for problem 3, follow the following steps:

+1. if not already completed, clone this repository: `git clone https://github.com/mfisher29/mbta-routes.git`
+2. cd to mbta-routes from command line
+3. add owner execution permission to the shell script: `chmod 0700 run_problem_3.sh`
+4. run `./run_problem_3.sh`

+### Solution details

 ## Testing

 To run the unit tests, simply execute the following: